MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.FirstSliceAngle.md

 ## Example

-This example sets the angle for the first slice in chart group one in Chart1.
+This example sets the angle for the first slice in chart group one on Chart1.
 The example should be run on a 2D pie chart.

 ```vb
 Charts("Chart1").ChartGroups(1).FirstSliceAngle = 15